shyamkarla/guide-intro-to-angular/modified/03-setup-scopes.md

 </html>
 ```

+###### Note: Whilst we have no JavaScript files to configure our application, we can use ng-app without the "myApp" to declare a default app.
+In other words, just `<html ng-app>`.

 The second scope is `ng-controller`, this will determine where our controller can operate!
 We can have multiple controller scopes within our application.
 For example we may have an `inbox.html` file, containing the below code.
-It will give responsibility to a controller named `'InboxCtrl'` for this scope.
+It will give responsibility to a controller named `'InboxCtrl'` (in our JavaScript) for this scope.

 ```html
 <div ng-controller="InboxCtrl">